KGH Interpretation Spanish-English Medical & Mental Health Interpretation

 To begin with, the Department of Health and Human Services website has some guidance documents on notices of privacy practices for patients.
 If you’ve ever interpreted in well, any medical setting, you know that health insurance plans and most healthcare providers are required to provide a copy of this notice to patients.

-I have (unfortunately) run into situations where practices are under-prepared for their LEP patients and either don’t have a copy on hand in their language, their privacy practices are badly translated, or they’re using a check-in tablet service that is not configured properly to provide translated versions of forms.
+I have (unfortunately) run into situations where practices are under-prepared for their patients with LEP and either don’t have a copy on hand in their language, their privacy practices are badly translated, or they’re using a check-in tablet service that is not configured properly to provide translated versions of forms.
 While all of this shouldn’t happen, you may still want to familiarize yourself with such documents, especially since you will likely be interpreting a verbal explanation of these forms by registration or reception staff.

 The nice thing about the HHS website is that everything is available at least in English and Spanish.
 Many pages are also available in other common languages as well, so this can be a great resource if you’re looking for versions of these common documents in another language.